KG-oscillators in Eddington-inspired Born-Infeld gravity: Wu-Yang magnetic monopole and Ricci scalar curvature effects: Introduction

 The organization of our study is in order.
-In section 1, we discuss KG-oscillators in a GM spacetime within EiBI-gravity in a WYMM, and including the Ricci scalar curvature $R=R_{\upsilon }^{\upsilon }$ effect.
+In Section 2, we discuss KG-oscillators in a GM spacetime within EiBI-gravity in a WYMM, including the Ricci scalar curvature $R=R_{\upsilon }^{\upsilon }$ effect.
 We observe that the presence of the Ricci scalar curvature makes the corresponding quantum mechanical repulsive core, $\mathcal{\ell }\left( \ell +1\right) /r^{2}\Longrightarrow \mathcal{\tilde{L}}\left( \mathcal{\tilde{L}+}1\right) /r^{2}$, more stronger, whereas the WYMM makes it weaker.
 Moreover, we bring the radial part of such a quantum mechanical system into a form that admits confluent Heun functions $ H_{C}\left( \alpha ,\beta ,\gamma ,\delta ,\eta ,z\right) $ solution.
-The truncation of which into a into a polynomial of order $n_{r}+1;\,n_{r}\geq 0$, is secured by the condition $\delta =-\alpha \left( n_{r}+\left[ \beta +\gamma +2\right] /2\right) $ (c.f., e.g., \cite{ref701,ref71}).
-We discuss, in section 3, one of the feasible conditions/correlations (in additions to those reported Ishkhanyan et al. \cite{ref71}) that allows such a truncation recipe to be valid.
+The truncation of which into a polynomial of order $n_{r}+1;\,n_{r}\geq 0$, is secured by the condition $\delta =-\alpha \left( n_{r}+\left[ \beta +\gamma +2\right] /2\right) $ (cf., e.g., \cite{ref701,ref71}).
+In Section 3, we discuss one of the feasible conditions/correlations (in addition to those reported by Ishkhanyan et al. \cite{ref71}) that allows such a truncation recipe to be valid.
 It is in our opinion, therefore, that the use of such conditions/correlations is mandatory.
-Consequently, this truncation condition would result in a set of allowed quantum mechanical orbital $\ell $-excitations.
-This is discussed and reported in subsection 3-A. The same procedure is shown to be quite flexible and handy, in the since that it allows one to retrieve results for KG-oscillators in GM-spacetime in no EiBI-gravity (i.e., $\kappa =0$) without Ricci scalar curvature effects, in subsection 3-B, for KG-oscillators in GM-spacetime in no EiBI-gravity (i.e., $\kappa =0$) with Ricci scalar curvature effects, in subsection 3-C, and retrieve the results for KG-oscillators in GM-spacetime in EiBI-gravity, $\tilde{\kappa}\neq 0$, without the Ricci scalar effects, in subsection 3-D. We conclude in section 4.
+Consequently, this truncation condition would result in a set of allowed quantum-mechanical orbital $\ell $-excitations.
+This is discussed and reported in Section 3.
+The same procedure is shown to be quite flexible and handy, in the sense that it allows one to obtain results for KG-oscillators in GM-spacetime in EiBI-gravity (i.e., $\kappa \neq0$) with Ricci scalar curvature effects, in Subsection 3-A, and the results for KG-oscillators in GM-spacetime in no EiBI-gravity, $\tilde{\kappa}=0$, with the Ricci scalar effects, in Subsection 3-B. We conclude in Section 4.